Peter Lear has completed specialized post-graduate training in several treatment modalities. For more information, click on the header links.

-Psychodynamic Insight Therapy – the primary focus of which is to reveal the unconscious content of a persons psyche in order to bring relief from behavior and thought patterns that are harmful to a client’s functioning.
+Psychodynamic Insight Therapy – Insight treatments primary focus is to reveal the unconscious content of a person’s psyche in order to bring relief from behavior and thought patterns that are harmful to one’s functioning.
 In this way, it is similar to psychoanalysis, but psychodynamic therapy tends to be briefer and less intensive than psychoanalysis.
 It also relies on the interpersonal relationship between client and therapist as a vehicle for growth.
 This form of therapy tends to be more eclectic, taking techniques from a variety of sources rather than relying on a single intervention.

-Psycho/Physical Therapy (Somatic Psychology) – PPT was developed by Bill Bowen, which is a treatment modality that synthesizes both psychological and body therapy concepts and techniques into one simultaneous process.
-A client’s physical, mental and spiritual issues are seen as parts of a complex interactive system where all parts are inseparable from the whole.
+Psycho/Physical Therapy (Somatic Psychology) – PPT, developed by Bill Bowen, is a treatment modality that synthesizes both psychological and body therapy concepts and techniques into one simultaneous process.
+One’s physical, mental, and spiritual issues are seen as parts of a complex interactive system where all parts are inseparable from the whole.

 Family Systems Therapy – Family Systems Therapy is a branch of psychotherapy that tends to look at the entire family’s functioning instead of seeing one family member as having “the issue”.
 It tends to view change in terms of the quality of the family members’ relationships.

-Mindfulness Based Approaches – are designed to focus one’s attention on the present experience in a way that is non-judgmental.
-Mindfulness has its roots in Eastern techniques, in particular Buddhist meditation.
+Mindfulness-Based Approaches – Mindfulness is designed to focus one’s attention on the present experience in a way that is non-judgmental.
+Mindfulness has its roots in Eastern techniques, in particular, Buddhist meditation.
 The practice requires that one observe and accept the present situation exactly as it is, regardless of whether that is good or bad.
-Mindfulness based approaches and contemplative approaches are becoming widely accepted methods for relieving symptoms related to many psychological issues and can be applied across many different population segments.
+Mindfulness-based approaches and contemplative approaches are becoming widely accepted methods for relieving symptoms related to many psychological issues and can be applied across many different population segments